Chronic kidney disease (CKD) can be defined by the presence of kidney damage or reduced kidney function for three or more months.

 The inability of the kidneys to carry out their normal function can lead to problems with volume regulation, acid-base balance, calcium and phosphate handling and electrolyte abnormalities.

-The classification of CKD is now based on two factors: the estimated glomerular filtration rate (eGFR, ml/min/1.73m2) and the albumin:creatinine ratio (ACR, mg/mmol).
+The classification of CKD is now based on two factors: chronicity and the precence of a reduced GFR or evidence of kidney damage.

+The GFR and ACR are two of the key measures in defining someone with CKD.
 The change towards using ACR in the classification of CKD reflects the increased risk of acute on chronic injury, end stage disease and all-cause mortality in patients with a high ACR.
+KDIGO define a number of classes of GFR and ACR based on their measurements.

 CKD is increasingly common with advancing age and stages 3-5 affect up to 8.5% of the adult population.
 The higher the stage of CKD, the more frequent monitoring patients require.
 This helps to identify and manage complications and plan for RRT.